Team Foundation Server Move Types

 Moving from one single-server deployment to another in the same domain.

-Moving from one dual-server deployment to another in the same domain.
+Moving from one dual-server or multi-server deployment to another in the same domain.

 Restoring data from one data-tier server to another (dual-server deployments only).